Difference between Medicare Part A and Part B

 When a patient enrolls for Medicare, it’s usually Medicare Part A and Part B. Medicare Part A applies to many costs of inpatient care and Part B primarily helps cover costs of outpatient treatment.
 Medicare also covers certain lab tests, hospital stays, preventive care, such as visits to a doctor, medical equipment, and some prescriptions.

-Here is the key difference between Medicare parts A and part B.
+Here is the key difference between Medicare Parts A and Part B.

 Medicare Part A

-Medicare Part A is designed to cover inpatient care, which includes a general nursing, semi-private room for the hospital stay of longer than two days.
+Medicare Part A is designed to cover inpatient care, which includes a general nursing, semi-private room for a hospital stay of longer than two days.
 This also includes skilled nursing and rehabilitative services apart from other hospital services and supplies, intermittent home health care, pain relief, symptom management, and support services for terminally ill patients.

 Medicare A does not cover supportive services, such as long-term care at a nursing home, and is only designed to cover active medical treatment and hospice care.